 When I met Mick and he told me this story, I was already in love with them.
 When they come to town, their tradition comes too and everyone stops for an hour to sip martinis with them.
 I love it SO much, I took off work early many times as to not miss c-time.
 Uncle Dick stands and tells jokes and tall tales of his time with Johnny, while Auntie Doe laughs until she pees a little, all the while, gazing up at him with the deepest love in her eyes.

-So to say our love for gin runs deep, is absolute truth.
-Some day we hope to try our hand at making a family gin, but until then, here is a list of our current favorites:
+So to say our love for gin runs deep is absolute truth.
+Someday we hope to try our hand at making a family gin, but until then, here is a list of our current favorites: (disclaimer – everything in moderation friends.
+Not promoting this as a lifestyle – this is simply our family tradition – a creative endeavor – a catalyst for bringing our family together and creating a space for conversaton.)

 Tried and true – Hendricks